 - Make an appointment if you’re sick;

 - If you need immunizations, call to speak with a provider;

 - For urgent medical concerns, call to speak with a provider;

-- Visit us on Saturdays for urgent medical needs; and
+- Visit us on Saturdays and Sundays for urgent medical needs; and

 - Get 24/7 medical advice through our clinical line or our after hours nurse hotline.

 Counseling and Psychological Services (CAPS) serves all GW students and engages the entire campus community, working to build a campus culture of support and connection with student mental health.
 CAPS supports mental health and personal development by collaborating directly with students to overcome challenges and difficulties that may interfere with academic, emotional, and personal success.
 Counselors provide a safe, non-judgmental and confidential environment for students to discuss concerns.
 The CAPS team is committed to respecting and promoting the value of diversity at the university, as well as providing culturally sensitive counseling and psychological services to the university community.

 Our brief, individualized, stepped care model of counseling, strives to provide students with ample opportunities to: